 Unless the concern is otherwise voluntarily resolved, all persons must report incidents that might constitute discrimination, harassment or retaliation directly to the compliance officer or acting compliance officer.
-All district employees will instruct all persons seeking to make a grievance to communicate directly with the compliance officer.
-Even if the suspected victim of discrimination, harassment or retaliation does not file a grievance, district employees are required to report to the compliance officer any observations, rumors or other information regarding actions prohibited by this policy.
-If a verbal grievance is made, the person will be asked to submit a written complaint to the compliance officer or acting compliance officer.
+All district employees will instruct all persons seeking to file a grievance to communicate directly with the compliance officer.
+Even if the suspected victim of discrimination, harassment or retaliation does not file a grievance, district employees are required to report to the compliance officer any observations, rumors or other information about actions prohibited by this policy.
 If a person refuses or is unable to submit a written complaint, the compliance officer will summarize the verbal complaint in writing.
-The grievance is not needed for the district to take action upon finding a violation of law, district policy or district expectations.
+The grievance is not needed for the district to act upon finding a violation of law, district policy or district expectations.

-Even if a grievance is not directly filed, if the compliance officer otherwise learns about possible discrimination, harassment or retaliation, including violence, the district will conduct a prompt, impartial, adequate, reliable and thorough investigation to determine whether unlawful conduct occurred and will implement the appropriate interim measures if necessary.
+Even if a grievance under this policy is not directly filed, if the compliance officer otherwise learns about possible discrimination, harassment or retaliation, including violence, the district will conduct a prompt, impartial, adequate, reliable and thorough investigation to determine whether unlawful conduct occurred and will implement the appropriate interim measures if necessary.